Colleagues connect during fun challenges for work.

 Remember, you don’t need huge, elaborate events to make an impact.
 Research shows that adding fun games and activities to the workday can significantly improve how people feel about their jobs.
 Small, consistent efforts often make the biggest difference in creating a healthier and more connected workplace.

-Adapt to What Your Team Wants
+Listen and Adapt to What Your Team Wants

 Once you’ve gathered feedback, the next step is to act on it.
 A challenge that one team loves might not land with another.
 The key is to be flexible and willing to adapt.
 Pay attention to what your team is telling you, both with their words and their participation.
 If the morning trivia isn’t getting much engagement, try a collaborative puzzle or a wellness challenge instead.